makrai/notes/liu1907-RoBERTa-robustly-optimed.md

 # Abstract

-* We measure the impact of many key hyperparameters and training data size.
-We
+* We measure the impact of many key hyperparameters and training data size
 * BERT was significantly undertrained, and
-  * can match or exceed the performance of every model published after it.
-Our
+  * can match or exceed the performance of every model published after it
-* we achieves SOTA results on GLUE, RACE and SQuAD.
-These results highlight the
+* we achieves SOTA results on GLUE, RACE and SQuAD
+  * 88.5 on the public GLUE leaderboard, matching the 88.4 reported by Yang+
+  * new SOTA on 4/9 of the GLUE tasks: MNLI, QNLI, RTE and STS-B. We also
+  * match SOTA results on SQuAD and RACE

 # 1 Intro